CRobin1011/bcc-intern/README.md

 6. Replace all enclosed with curly bracket with your configuration and save.

+7. Change the file name to `application.properties`.

-7. Search the file `src/main/java/com/ignit/internship/InternshipApplication.java`
+8. Search the file `src/main/java/com/ignit/internship/InternshipApplication.java`

-8. Run it using VSCode.
+9. Run it using VSCode.

 ---
 ## **API DOCS**